MicrosoftDocs/msix-docs/msix-src/packaging-tool/package-analyzer.md

 # For more information, see https://review.learn.microsoft.com/en-us/help/platform/learn-editor-add-metadata?branch=main
 # For valid values of ms.service, ms.prod, and ms.topic, see https://review.learn.microsoft.com/en-us/help/platform/metadata-taxonomies?branch=main

-title:       Package Analyzer # Add a title for the browser tab
+title:       Package Analyzer
 description: feature in MSIX Packaging tool that analyzes the package.
-It then detects errors and suggests fixes # Add a meaningful description for search results
+It then detects errors and suggests fixes.
-author:      fiza-microsoft # GitHub alias ms.author:   fizaazmi # Microsoft alias ms.topic:    article # Add the ms.topic value
+author:      fiza-microsoft # GitHub alias ms.author:   fizaazmi # Microsoft alias ms.topic:    article
 ms.date:     10/06/2023
 ---

-# Analyzing and resolving post conversion issues with MSIX Packaging tool
+# Analyze and resolve runtime issues

 ## Introduction
 The **Package Analyzer** in [MSIX Packaging tool](/windows/msix/overview) provisions runtime analysis of an MSIX package and suggests remediations to fix post-conversions issues seamlessly.
 This feature simplifies conversion and packaging workflows, and saves time and effort by streamlining the debugging and application of fixes.